 The kiddos and I have made it a priority to seek out all the free and dirt cheap things to do specifically in Texoma.
+All of them you can do during the summer, but many can be done any time of the year.
 We're equally excited about many of them, so we're not listing them in any specific order.

 Just Free or Cheap!
 Oh, and fun!